Development of a sexual function patient reported outcome measure (sex-PROM) - Phase 2

-This study by researchers at St Mark's Hospital is looking to create a questionnaire that will be used to measure sexual function in patients undergoing surgery for IBD.
+This study by researchers at St Mark's Hospital is looking to create a questionnaire that will be used to measure sexual function in patients undergoing non-cancer colorectal surgery.
 This will be used as a future tool to counsel patients before surgery.

 If you are interested in taking part in this opportunity please complete the form below.